imsk17/beaker-ts/README.md

     sender: acct.addr,
   });

-  // Deploy our app on chain
-  const [appId, appAddr, txId] = await appClient.create();
+  // Deploy our app on chain (Only works if the ApplicationSpec was used to generate the client) const [appId, appAddr, txId] = await appClient.create();
   console.log(`Created app ${appId} with address ${appAddr} in tx ${txId}`);